Chidi Mokeme

 Chidi Mokeme (born 17 March 1972) is a Nigerian actor and reality show host.
-He hails from Oba in Idemili South LGA of Anambra State, southeastern Nigeria.
 He was the host of Gulder Ultimate Search reality show.
+Acclaimed for his film and TV performances, he is also noted as a style icon.

 Early life

-Chidi Mokeme had the chance to experience the many cultures of Nigeria's major ethnic groups.
+Chidi Mokeme hails from Oba in Idemili South LGA of Anambra State, southeastern Nigeria.
+He had the chance to experience the many cultures of Nigeria's major ethnic groups.
 He attended Salvation Army Primary School in Surulere, Lagos State, southwestern Nigeria, for his elementary education.
 He studied at the Federal Government College in Minna, Niger State, north-central region of Nigeria and then continued on to the Institute of Management and Technology (IMT) in Enugu State, where he received a Higher National Diploma in Computer Science.
 Mokeme proudly speaks Hausa, Yoruba, and his native language, Igbo.
 He stands out as being multi-talented.
 Despite his preference for science, he has always had a strong passion for acting, and the majority of his friends are students of art.